terraform-docs/terraform-docs/docs/how-to/pre-commit-hooks.md

 ---
 title: "pre-commit Hooks"
-description: "How to use pre-commit hooks with terraform-docs."
+description: "How to use pre-commit hooks with terraform-docs"
 menu:
   docs:
     parent: "how-to"